antfu/antfu.me/pages/notes.md

 _2021/08/24_

-You might found GitHub sometimes show you a commit with multiple authors.
-This is commonly happends in squashed pull requests when multiple people involved with the reviewing and made suggestions or changes.
+You might found GitHub sometimes shows you a commit with multiple authors.
+This is commonly happening in squashed pull requests when multiple people are involved with the reviewing and made suggestions or changes.
 In that situation, GitHub will automatically inject the [`Co-authored-by:`](https://docs.github.com/en/github/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.
-This is a great way to give contributors credits while keep the commit history clean.
+This is a great way to give contributors credits while keeping the commit history clean.

 Note that the format is like `Co-authored-by: name <name@example.com>`, normally GitHub will fill that for you so you don't need to worry about that, but if you want to add it manually, you have to get the email addresses of the contributors.
 But how do you know their emails?